brenelz/posts/remix-run-by-example.md

 ---
-layout: ../../layouts/PostLayout.astro
 title: "Remix Run By Example"
 date: "2021-05-12"
-path: "/posts/remix-run-by-example"
+slug: "remix-run-by-example"
 ---

-So this post is a bit similar to another one I did which is called <a href="https://www.brenelz.com/posts/todo-list-supabase-nextjs">Builing a Todo List with Supabase and Nextjs</a>.
+So this post is a bit similar to another one I did which is called
+<a href="https://www.brenelz.com/posts/todo-list-supabase-nextjs">Builing a Todo
+List with Supabase and Nextjs</a>.
 I will basically be rebuilding this in a new paid js framework called <a href="https://remix.run/">Remix Run</a>.

 If you need a refresher of what we built last time look below.